Human Rights Management

 Supply chain workers

-• General: Establish supplier code of conduct that applies to all suppliers and expand grievance mechanisms
+• Establish supplier code of conduct that applies to all suppliers and expand grievance mechanisms

 • Palm oil and cocoa: Implement measures based on sourcing policies and medium-to-long-term targets